JazminRM/aDNA_SummerCourse_UCPH/Exercises/ExploratoryAnalyses.md

 PLINK files come in sets of 2 or 3 files and contain the genotype data, information about the SNP's genomic coordinates, and information about the samples.
 Some common sets are TPED/TFAM, BED/BIM/FAM and MAP/PED files, all of which are interchangeable using ```plink```.
 We will be working mostly with BED/BIM/FAM files, more information about the PLINK files and ```plink``` can be found [here](https://www.cog-genomics.org/plink/2.0/input).

-The **BIM** file contains the information about the SNP's genomic coordinates as well as the allelic variants (one line per SNP):
+The `BIM` file has the information about the SNP's genomic coordinates and allelic variants (one line per SNP):
 ```{bash, eval = FALSE}
 head $SNPbasename".bim"
 ```